-As a continuation of my previous post, I want to bring light to a significant aspect of holistic living: Meditation.
+As a continuation of my previous post, I want to bring light to a significant aspect of Holistic Health: Meditation.

 According to an article in The Pan-African Alliance, meditation is defined as “the act of contemplation or reflection, and serves two purposes—to gain tranquility, and to gain insight.”

 - Tranquility helps you develop a still and tranquil mind; to cut through endless thoughts, the non-stop rambling of your internal dialogue.

 - Insight helps you realize the true nature of the body and world.
 And the four concentrations include Kayanupassana, meditation of the body; Vedananupassana, meditation of emotions; Cittanupassana, meditation of consciousness; Dhammanupassana, meditation on an object.

 I’ve been practicing this art form for the past few months and although meditating is commonly referenced as a spiritual and mental healing tactic, I always notice how my body physically changes after each session; I tend to feel more relaxed, agile, and like I’ve increased my oxygen level.
 Upon doing some further research, I’ve discovered a list of other benefits that meditation can have on one’s health.

 - It can treat migraines, high blood pressure, attention deficit disorder, anxiety, tension, ulcers, insomnia, and muscle/joint problems.

 - It can change brainwave frequencies; Gamma, Beta, Alpha, Theta, and Delta.